 Article 4.
 Change in Ownership and New Construction (460–500)

-Notwithstanding any other provision of Rules 460 through 471, a change in ownership shall not include any interspousal transfer, including, but not limited to:
+Notwithstanding any other provision of Rules 460 through 471, a change in ownership shall not include any interspousal transfer, pursuant to Revenue and Taxation Code section 63, or any transfer between registered domestic partners, pursuant to Revenue and Taxation Code section 62, subdivision (p), including, but not limited to:

 (a) Transfers of ownership interests in legal entities,

-(b) Transfers of ownership interests in legal entities resulting in one spouse obtaining control as defined in Section 64(c) of the Revenue and Taxation Code,
+(b) Transfers of ownership interests in legal entities resulting in one spouse or registered domestic partner obtaining control as defined in Revenue and Taxation Code section 64, subdivision (c),

 Example 1: Husband (H) owns a 30 percent ownership interest in a partnership and wife (W) owns a 30 percent ownership interest in the same partnership.
 W transfers her interest to H; H now owns a 60 percent ownership interest.
 There is no change in ownership.

-(c) Transfers of ownership interests in legal entities by "original coowners" which would otherwise be cumulated or counted for purposes of Section 64(d) of the Revenue and Taxation Code.
+(c) Transfers of ownership interests in legal entities by "original co-owners" which would otherwise be cumulated or counted for purposes of Revenue and Taxation Code section 64, subdivision (d),

-(d) Transfers to a trustee for the beneficial use of a spouse, or the surviving spouse of a deceased transferor, or by a trustee of such a trust to the spouse of the trustor,
+(d) Transfers to a trustee for the beneficial use of a spouse or registered domestic partner, or the surviving spouse or registered domestic partner of a deceased transferor, or by a trustee of such a trust to the spouse or registered domestic partner of the trustor,

-(e) Transfers which take effect upon the death of a spouse,
+(e) Transfers which take effect upon the death of a spouse or registered domestic partner,

-(f) Transfers to a spouse or former spouse in connection with a property settlement agreement, including post-dissolution amendment thereto, or decree of dissolution of a marriage or legal separation,
+(f) Transfers to a spouse or registered domestic partner or former spouse or registered domestic partner in connection with a property settlement agreement, including post-dissolution amendment thereto, or decree of dissolution of a marriage or registered domestic partnership or legal separation,

-(g) The creation, transfer, or termination, solely between spouses, of any co-owner's interest, or
+(g) The creation, transfer, or termination, solely between spouses or registered domestic partner, of any co-owner's interest, or

-(h) The distribution of property of a corporation, partnership, or other legal entity to a spouse or former spouse having an ownership interest in the entity, in exchange for the interest of such spouse in the legal entity in connection with a property settlement agreement or decree of dissolution of a marriage or legal separation.
+(h) The distribution of property of a corporation, partnership, or other legal entity to a spouse or registered domestic partner or former spouse or registered domestic partner having an ownership interest in the legal entity, in exchange for the interest of such spouse or registered domestic partner in the legal entity in connection with a property settlement agreement or decree of dissolution of a marriage or registered domestic partnership or legal separation.